 Union Pacific created and pioneered Generator-Set, or Genset, switching locomotives which are used to move trains inside rail yards.
 These ultra-low emitting locomotives are equipped with multiple smaller diesel engines and generators instead of one large single engine.
-Compared to conventional diesel locomotives, Gensets reduce greenhouse gas emissions by as much as 37 percent, oxides of nitrogen by 80 percent and particulate matter by 90 percent.
+They reduce emissions of oxides of nitrogen by 80 percent and particulate matter by 90 percent.